kubernetes/website/content/en/docs/concepts/services-networking/service.md

 kernel space.
 This approach is also likely to be more reliable.

-If kube-proxy is running in iptables mode and the first Pod that's selected does not respond, the connection will fail.
+If kube-proxy is running in iptables mode and the first Pod that's selected does not respond, the connection fails.
 This is different from userspace
 mode: in that scenario, kube-proxy would detect that the connection to the first Pod had failed and would automatically retry with a different backend Pod.